ax.plot

 Base

-class ax.plot.base.AxPlotConfig(data: Dict[str, Any], plot_type: Enum)[source]
+class ax.plot.base.AxPlotConfig(data: dict[str, Any], plot_type: Enum)[source]

 Bases: _AxPlotConfigBase